 The Contender 2.0 is lighter than the 1.0 with a 350 GSM pearl weave jacket that allows you to stay cooler when training hard.
 The jacket is rounded with reinforced slots to both stop certain parts of the jacket from too much strain and reinforcing them to prevent tears if they do end up bearing the burden.
 The EVA foam soft collar is also a great addition as these kinds of collar keep their shapes much better when washing than some other gi’s do.

 Premium: Venum Challenger 4.0 BJJ Gi

 The Venum Challenger 4.0 is Venum’s flagship top of the range gi.
-Whilst Venum offer a ton of higher end gi’s, they are often with more garish and experimental styles and colours.
+Whilst Venum offers a ton of higher-end gi’s, they are often with more garish and experimental styles and colours.
 If you want a great high-end gi but without going crazy with the aesthetics, then the Challenger 4.0 is the perfect gi for you.

 It features an EVA foam collar which both make it more difficult for your opponent to get a grip on your lapels and helps the collar keep its shape when being grabbed and when being washed.
 This is incredibly important as the jacket can lose all of it’s shape and integrity if the collar becomes damaged or warped.